Dense X Retrieval: What Retrieval Granularity Should We Use?: How Does Granularity Influence Passage Retrieval?

-In this section, we report and discuss the retrieval tasks performance.
-Our results show that despite none of the models being trained with proposition-level data, all the retrieval models demonstrated on-par or superior performance when the corpus is indexed at the proposition level.
+In this section, we report and discuss how indexing the corpus at various granularity influences the passage retrieval performance.
+Surprisingly, despite all of the dense retrieval models being trained on only passage-level documents, all the models demonstrate on-par or superior performance when the corpus is indexed at the proposition level.
+Our results suggest that indexing the corpus at the finer-grained units improves the cross-task generalization on passage retrieval.